MaaAssistantArknights/maa-cli/README-EN.md

 ### Prebuilt binary

-You can install CLI by download prebuilt binary from [release page](https://github.com/wangl-cc/maa-cli/releases/latest) and extract it to your favourite location.
+You can install CLI by download prebuilt binary from [release page](https://github.com/wangl-cc/maa-cli/releases/latest) and extract it to your favorite location.
 The filename for different platform is:

 <table>
     <thead>